mohrez86/pyllmut/docs/user/install.md

 of PyLLMut available on the main branch of
 [its GitHub repository](https://github.com/mohrez86/pyllmut).

-## OpenAI API Key
+## Setting Up Your LLM API Key

-PyLLMut needs an OpenAI API key to use LLM models.
+PyLLMut needs an OpenAI API key to use LLMs.
 Follow these steps to create and add a key to your environment:

 1. Visit the [OpenAI website](https://openai.com)